-Christmas is just around the corner, but the excitement and enchantment of the holidays is here already!
-It won’t be soon before carols blare merrily from the radio, the tree stands gaily decorated with shiny baubles, and mouth-watering aromas of baked goodies waft enticingly from the kitchen.
+Christmas is just around the corner and it won't be long before carols blare merrily from the radio, the tree stands gaily decorated with shiny baubles, and mouth-watering aromas of baked goodies waft enticingly from the kitchen.
 Yes, Christmas is almost here.
 And where are you with your holiday preparations?

 Here's a tried and tested, simple gingerbread men recipe for you.
 So get that apron on and let's get cracking, baking these delicious cookies with their soft centres and crunchy edges, spiced to perfection and oozing holiday goodness.